 It is important to wear your surgical bra (except when showering) for seven to ten days after your procedure.
 At approximately the fifth postoperative day, your bandages will be removed.
 Your surgeons may recommend a particular style of bra be worn for the two to three weeks following the wearing of the surgical bra.
-Generally, you should go braless only on special occasions.
+You should go braless only on special occasions.
 Your stitches will be removed in stages during the second week after your procedure.

 It takes six- eight weeks after your procedure for your breasts to obtain their final shape.
-At first, they may be somewhat bruised and swollen; but gradually the swelling will decrease and your supportive bra will help shape the breasts.
+At first, they may be somewhat bruised and swollen; but gradually the swelling will decrease, and your supportive bra will help shape the breasts.
 Additionally, you will receive specific instructions to follow during your recovery including rest and sleeping positions, bathing and showering techniques, and caring for your incision area.
 The incision areas will heal with pink colored scar tissue that will over the next six to nine months usually lighten and fade.
-In some instances specific scar therapy may be necessary to achieve optimal healing.
+In some instances, specific scar therapy may be necessary to achieve optimal healing.

 Most women report that the results from breast reduction are so favorable that concern about scars is minimal.
 Your breasts may not attain their final shape for up to ten weeks.
 Be sure to address any questions or concerns to your surgeon immediately.
 Your health and happiness are the most important considerations any time.

 As with any surgical procedure, small nerves to the skin are interrupted during surgery.
-Portions of the nipple area may feel numb or have less than full feeling.
+Portions of the nipple area may feel numb or have less than the full feeling.
 Sensitivity returns over several weeks, but some diminished feeling may last indefinitely.
 This does not usually interfere with erotic sensation and many women even report an increased erotic sensitivity with their new breasts.

-If you sunbathe, or utilize a tanning bed, you must not do so until any numbness of the breast is gone (to avoid burning).
+If you sunbathe or utilize a tanning bed, you must not do so until any numbness of the breast is gone (to avoid burning).
 After this point, you must protect the incision site with a sunscreen of SPF 15 or more for at least six months.
 No procedure is without risks; however, the majority of complications known to be associated with breast reduction are minor when an experienced surgeon performs the procedure.

 As with any procedure, bleeding, infection, delayed healing, excessive scarring and other problems can occur.
-Nonetheless, it is important to enter into your procedure aware not only of the benefits, but also of the possible complications.
+Nonetheless, it is important to enter into your procedure aware not only of the benefits but also of the possible complications.
 Talk to your surgeon about every question and concern you may have.

 Meet The Doctors